Understanding TMJ and TMD in Concord, NC

 What is the treatment?

+Be sure to reach out to our dentists and begin treatment immediately.
 Consult with Dr. Compton for a diagnosis and TMJ Treatments in Concord NC.
-TMJ is a great imitator and often feels like a vague tooth ache.
+TMJ is a great imitator and often feels like a vague toothache.
 Most often, the jaw muscles have been overworked and are fatigued.
 Acrylic splints (night guards) are effective in controlling the symptoms for many patients.
-Our entire staff has suffered from TMJ symptoms and we all wear some type of night time appliance.
+Our entire staff has suffered from TMJ symptoms and we all wear some type of nighttime appliance.
 We KNOW your pain and can help in most cases.